Day Trip to Strategic Missile Base

 It is a round metal tube, 3.3 meters in diameter and 125 tons in weight.
 It is located inside a silo three meters below the ground.
 There are eleven compartments with everything needed to keep the Unified Command Post running autonomously for up to 45 days in case of a nuclear war.

-It is possible to reach the LCC through a tunnel that is connected with the staff building and the engineering bunker.
+It is possible to reach the LCC through a tunnel that is connected to the staff building and the engineering bunker.
 In this tunnel, you will see cables and tubes providing water, electricity, cooling, and communications.

 Press the Big Red Button – Missile launch